functionland/fx-blox/docs/grants/rocketpool-round-5.md

 ### What alternatives or options have been considered in order to save costs for the proposed project?
  - We are using cross-platform technologies to reduce the costs of development for different platforms
- - We have a small and efficient fully remote team
+ - We have a small efficient fully remote team

 ## Conflict of Interest